skip to Main Content

 Fees, Charges and Refunds

-The fees payable for each ADAS nationally accredited course are shown in the relevant information package provided by ADAS ATEs.
-These fees, unless otherwise specified, are a once-only payment and no further fees will be charged in respects of that course or training program for the issue of qualifications.
-Unless other specified, all training and assessment materials are included in the cost.
+The fees for each ADAS accredited course are shown in the relevant information package provided by ADAS ATEs.
+Unless otherwise specified, all training and assessment materials are included in the cost.

 Refund Policy